andriyukr/anafi_ros/README.md

 This package has been tested with **python3** in **ROS2 Humble**/**Ubuntu 22.04** (*recommended*) and **ROS2 Foxy**/**Ubuntu 20.04**.

+> [!IMPORTANT]
+> Remember to update the firmware of the drone and the SkyController.

+> [!TIP]
+> To update the firmware, use FreeFlight 6 app for [Android](https://www.parrot.com/en/support/anafi/how-do-i-get-the-android-freeflight-6-app) or [iOS](https://www.parrot.com/en/support/anafi/how-do-i-get-the-ios-freeflight-6-app).

 ### Dependencies

 - [Parrot Olympe](https://developer.parrot.com/docs/olympe/installation.html) **7.5.0** - SDK for Parrot drones: